 Melco Crown Gaming's subconcession contract expires in 2022.
 Based on information from the Macau government, proposed amendments to the legislation with regard to reversion of casino premises are being considered.
 We expect that if such amendments take effect, on the expiry or any termination of Melco Crown Gaming's subconcession, unless Melco Crown Gaming's subconcession were extended, only that portion of casino premises within our developments as then designated with the approval of the Macau government, including all gaming equipment, would automatically revert to the Macau government without compensation to us.
 Until such amendments come into effect, all our casino premises and gaming equipment would revert automatically to the Macau government without compensation to us.
 Under the subconcession contract, beginning in 2017, the Macau government has the right to redeem the subconcession contract by providing us with at least one year's prior notice.
 In the event the Macau government exercises this redemption right, we would be entitled to fair compensation or indemnity.
-The standards for the calculation of the amount of such compensation or indemnity would be determined based on the gross revenue generated by City of Dreams during the tax year immediately prior to the redemption, multiplied by the remaining term of the subconcession.
-We would not receive any further compensation (including for consideration paid to Wynn Macau for the subconcession).
-We cannot assure you that Melco Crown Gaming's subconcession were redeemed, the compensation paid would be adequate to compensate us for the loss of future revenues.
+The standards for the calculation of the amount of such compensation or indemnity would be determined based on the gross revenue generated by City of Dreams during the tax year immediately prior to the redemption, multiplied by the remaining term of the subconcession).
+We cannot assure you that Melco Crown Gaming would be able to renew or extend its subconcession contract on terms favorable to us, or at all.
+We also cannot assure you that if Melco Crown Gaming's subconcession were redeemed, the compensation paid would be adequate to compensate us for the loss of future revenues.